austingray/reaxpress/README.md

 });
 ```

-The contents of reaxpressData is automagically made available to React components via the `@Reaxpress` decorator, which is a [Higher-Order Component](https://facebook.github.io/react/docs/higher-order-components.html) that lives in `./src/react/reaxpress/index.js`.
-Inside your route component, if `document` is not undefined, then `ReactDOM.render()` is called to mount the component on the client.
+The contents of reaxpressData are automagically made available to React components via the `@Reaxpress` decorator, which is a [Higher-Order Component](https://facebook.github.io/react/docs/higher-order-components.html) that lives in `./src/react/reaxpress/index.js`.
+Inside your top level components, if `document` is not undefined, then `ReactDOM.render()` is called to mount the component on the client.
 All of this code is included when using the CLI tool to generate a route.

 ```javascript
 import React from 'react';